An Interview With A Teacher

 Sarah: I currently use Simplissimo to run two festivals per year for my local association.
 One festival is for multiple solo instruments as well as chamber ensembles.
 Simplissimo works seamlessly through all of the various components of each festival.

 When Covid-19 hit our area, we were able to hold our festivals virtually through the Simplissimo platform.
-The judges appreciated how easy it was to navigate through the scores and performances as well as the fact that it didn’t require any storage of Google Drive, Dropbox, or other online platforms.
+The judges appreciated how easy it was to navigate through scores and performances, and how it avoided dependence on multiple storage tools like Google Drive or Dropbox.

 What are your favorite parts of Simplissimo?

-How did you convince your association to switch to using Simplissimo?
+How did you convince your association to switch?

-Sarah: With registration numbers reaching over 300 participants, our festivals were getting hard to manage with all the paperwork, emails, checks, etc.
+Sarah: With registration numbers reaching over 300 participants, our festivals were getting hard to manage with all the paperwork, emails, checks, and logistics.

-How easy was it to use for you and for the other teachers?
+How easy was it for you and the other teachers?

-Sarah: The design of Simplissimo is very intuitive and user friendly.
-As the chair of festivals, I was initially anxious about “building” it all online.
-But, with preset fillable templates available and the drag and drop feature of scheduling, it was very “simple!”
-Also, I am no longer worried about losing a registration, not scheduling a student, or having a payment lost in the mail.
+Sarah: The design is intuitive and user friendly.
+As the chair, I was initially anxious about building it online.
+But with fillable templates and drag-and-drop scheduling, it was very simple.
+I am no longer worried about losing a registration, not scheduling a student, or having a payment lost in the mail.

-For the teachers, from the newer to the more seasoned teachers, everyone is able to manage the online registration as it just requires the same information as the former paper version.
-The virtual festival was also easy to navigate by just uploading links in the teacher portal.
+For teachers, from newer to very experienced, everyone was able to manage online registration because it required the same information as the former paper version.
+Virtual submissions were also easy to navigate by uploading links in the teacher portal.

 Would you recommend it to other associations?

 Sarah: I highly recommend Simplissimo to any association, large or small, for festivals and competitions of various genres.
-It cuts down hours of work for me as the chair and helps teachers manage their festival registration and virtual submissions.
-My association will never switch back to our former way of running festivals and contests!
+It cuts down hours of work for me as chair and helps teachers manage festival registration and virtual submissions.
+My association will never switch back to our former process.